Ablation means to destroy. Doctors can use heat to destroy tumours that started in the liver (primary liver cancer).

 You go into hospital on the day of your treatment or the evening before.

 You have the treatment in the operating theatre or scanning (x-ray) department of the hospital.
-You can’t eat for at least 6 hours before you have it, but you can usually drink water up to 2 hours beforehand.
+You can’t eat for at least 6 hours before you have it.
+But you can usually drink water up to 2 hours beforehand.
 Your appointment letter will tell you about this.

 You might have RFA or MWA under general anaesthetic, which means you are asleep.
 Or you might have a drug that makes you sleepy (sedation) and a local anaesthetic to numb the skin above the liver.
 You will also have strong painkillers during treatment.

 Nurses monitor you throughout the procedure.
 They check your blood pressure, pulse and oxygen levels.